ivactcat/Sales_analytic/README.md

 #  Analysis Objective

-The objective of this project is to analyze liquor sales across the state of Iowa, uncover consumption trends, identify top-selling products, and understand geographical and seasonal variations in purchasing behavior.
-The insights can support decision-making for distributors, retailers, analysts, and regulatory agencies.
+The objective of this project is to perform a regional sales analysis, identify consumption trends, and design a structured database by defining and inserting relevant fields to effectively manage liquor sales data.

 #  Dataset Description